20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ##### Code

 The equations here - as written, are long and complicated to implement correctly.
-I won't reproduce the equations in full here - it just introduces a risk of mistakes, but you can find the code for implementing this method, and producing a nice accretion disk texture over [here](https://github.com/20k/20k.github.io/blob/master/code/wormholes/accretion_disk.cpp)
+I won't reproduce the equations algebraically in full here - it just introduces a risk of mistakes.
+You can find the full code for implementing this method, and producing a nice accretion disk texture over [here](https://github.com/20k/20k.github.io/blob/master/code/wormholes/accretion_disk.cpp)

 The core of our algorithm looks like this: